turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/ruby_object_model_alt.markdown

 ```

 #### Exercises
 * Describe how the code snippet below is an example of creating a singleton method.
 Copy this code and try to access the Singleton method.
+This technique may be helpful: `instance.eigenclass.instance_methods.grep(/method_one/)`
 * Describe one scenario in which you would use a singleton method.

 #### Check for Understanding